What is hCG? Beta hCG, tests and levels

 Key points

-- Trigger shots, rare antibodies, or high biotin can affect results.
+• Trigger shots, rare antibodies, or high dose biotin supplements can affect some test results.

 How beta hCG behaves over time